TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

     	"scale" : 2
     })

 Sometimes, the actual model that is displayed in game depends on the value of an entity property.
-TrenchBroom allows you to mimick this behavior by using conditional expressions using the switch and case operators and by referring to the entity properties as variables in the expressions.
+TrenchBroom allows you to mimic this behavior by using conditional expressions using the switch and case operators and by referring to the entity properties as variables in the expressions.
 Let's look at an example where we combine several model definitions using a literal value.

     model({{
 		dangle == "1" -> { "path": "progs/voreling.mdl", "skin": 0, "frame": 13 },